Up to 50% off sofas & mattresses — limited‑time deals.

 How We Test Edge Support on Mattress

 I am Chris Miller, and I lead the testing team at Dweva.
-When I talk about edge support, I mean how stable and usable the outer perimeter of a mattress feels during real life.
-That includes sitting, sleeping, shifting, and getting out of bed.
+When I talk about edge support, I mean how stable and usable the outer perimeter of a mattress feels in real life—when you sit, sleep near the side, shift position, or stand up.

 What Edge Support Means in Our Testing